Navlakha

 Navlakha is a residential locality within the city of Indore, Madhya Pradesh, India.
 The area is named after the famous Navlakha Temple in the city of Indore.
 Its postal code is 452012.

 Overview

 Navlakha is known for the Navlakh Temple and the Navlakha Bus Stand which is the origin point for many distant bus services from Indore to Jaipur, Ahmedabad, Nagpur, Pune, Shirdi, Jhansi, Gwalior, Bhopal, Jabalpur, Sagar, and Khurai among others.
 Navlakha is currently experiencing an increase in the rate of construction for new housing developments and multi-story buildings.
 Also Navlakha name is given due to presence of Nine (Nav in hindi)- Lakh(Lakha in hindi) mango trees in this area.

-Shopping
+Market

 Every Thursday, a weekly vegetable, fruits, and fish market is organized.
 It is locally known as Guruvaariya Haat (Hindi: गुरुवारिया हाट), meaning Thursday Market.
 Navalakha also contains a saree shop and a number of general goods stores.